 For example, in their “Diamond Buying Guide”, De Beers even tells you that a diamond must have very specific angles and proportions in order to maximize sparkle.
 Yet, the irony is that many of the ForeverMark diamonds aren’t cut to great proportions and they allow stones with “Very Good” cut ratings to make it pass their quality control process.

 Besides experiencing light leakage, this diamond faces up smaller because weight is hidden from view in the face-up appearance.
 And to state the obvious, a Very Good cut diamond doesn’t offer you maximum sparkle or performance.

 Interestingly, De Beers also claims that less than 1% of the world’s diamonds are eligible to become a Forevermark diamond.
 Naturally, you would expect a strict selection criteria similar to those imposed by high-end boutique stores like Harry Winston (D – E color and VS2 or better clarity) or Tiffany (D – I color and SI1 or better clarity).

 Just to be clear, I have nothing against buying warm colored, tinted or lower clarity diamonds.
-The point I am making here is that diamonds with lower color/clarity combinations aren’t top-tier or should be considered rare in the context of rough supply.
+The point I am making here is that diamonds with lower color/clarity combinations aren’t top-tier and shouldn’t be considered rare in the context of rough supply.

 Don’t believe me?
 All you need to do is to quickly search online or visit your local jewelry store and ask how many D/IF diamonds they have as opposed to H or I colored SI1 diamonds.